-- By applying graphite with excellent horizontal thermal conductivity, it transfers heat of heat source (circuit element, etc.) to the heatsink or metal plate over a short time, spreading heat widely and lowering temperature of heat source.
+- The surface of Thermal Foam Gasket(TFG) is made of graphite with excellent horizontal thermal conductivity and transfers heat of heat source (circuit element, etc.) to the heatsink or metal plate over a short time, spreading heat widely and lowering temperature of heat source.

-- Heat resistant urethane foam is applied as core material to improve resilience and adhesion.
+- Heat resistant urethane foam is applied as core material to improve resilience and adhesion and to minimize its weight.

-- Wide range of use without restriction of thickness, which is a disadvantage of existing silicon gap pads.
+- Wide range of use without restriction of thickness, which is a disadvantage of existing silicone gap pads.

-- Compared to existing silicon gap pad method
+- Compared to existing silicone gap pad method

 - Graphite with excellent horizontal thermal conductivity (400W/mK) used